shiyue-li/source/archetypes/default.md

 weight: 1

 # This is what appears as the tab's title
-title: "Cope | Alexis Collado"
+title: "Cope | Shiyue Li"

 # This is the description in the <head> tag
 description: "I set a direction for the branding and identity of the product and crafted a functioning prototype ready for usability testing and development."